Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 `**Figure 7 : Proportion of people earning >$50k with different Native countries**`
 <br>

-`Native Country`
  As we saw above the data for United states natives is overwhelmingly higher than other countries (Figure 3).
 The proportion of people who earn well(>$50k) besides United States are natives from France, Taiwan, Iran.
 Again its worth noting  that the data for each of these countries is too less to make a sane judgement.

 ![Data_available_1](../imgs/prop_edu-wor-mar.PNG)

 `**Figure 8 : Proportion of people earning >$50k based on education, workclass and marital status**`
 <br>

-`Education`
-Broadly people earning >\$50k are well educated.
+Broadly people earning `>\$50k` are well educated.
 Professors or Doctorate and Master's level people earn well.
 Its worth noting that some students educated less than 12th standard also earn >$50k.

-Checking the working hours of people earning over `$50k`. <br>
+Checking the work profiles of less educated people earning over `$50k`. <br>

 ![Data_available_1](../imgs/Analysis_Income_prediction_work_profile.png)
 `**Figure 9 : Number of people with education less than 12th standard earning >$50k **`
 <br>

-Upon investigating in the Fig 7, most of them work in Private jobs.
+Upon investigating in the Figure 9, most of the respondents with less education and good income (>$50k) work in Private jobs.
 Probably some college dropouts or smart students having side income.

 `Work class`
 The Self employed people have a higher proportion of people having income `>$50k` followed by people working in Federal jobs.